theDoub/Group-3-DBS-Assignment-2-251/README.md

 ```

 This address corresponds to your backend endpoint or UI depending on how your frontend is integrated.

+Currently, if you access directly to the web address, it will simply print a json string.

 ---
 ## ✔ Notes